 - Preheat the oven to 350 °F. Line two half sheet baking pans with Silpat silicone mats or parchment paper.
 Set aside.

-- Prepare the dough: In the bowl of a stand mixer fitted with a paddle attachment (or a large bowl if using a hand mixer), cream together the butter and sugar on a medium-high speed, scraping down the sides of the bowl, until it's light and fluffy.
+- Prepare the dough: In the bowl of a stand mixer fitted with a paddle attachment (or a large bowl if using a hand mixer), cream together 11 tablespoons unsalted butter and ¾ cup granulated sugar on a medium-high speed, scraping down the sides of the bowl, until it's light and fluffy.

-- Add in the egg and beat until well blended.
-Mix in the almond extract and salt, then stir in the almond meal.
-Slowly fold in the flour on a low speed just until the dough comes together.
+- Add in 1 large egg and beat until well blended.
+Mix in 1 teaspoon almond extract and ⅛ teaspoon kosher salt, then stir in ⅔ cup almond meal.
+Slowly fold in 2½ cups all-purpose flour on a low speed just until the dough comes together.
 Be careful not to over-mix to prevent tough cookies.

 - Shape the dough: Transfer the dough to a work surface and divide it into 16 pieces using a bench scraper or knife.
 If you're working with a kitchen scale, each pieces will be about 40 grams.Roll each portion into a ball about 1½-inches (4 centimeters) in size.
 Cover the balls with a kitchen towel to avoid them drying out while you shape the cookies.